Irene-IT/ireneM/content/page/about.md

 ---
 slug: about
 title: About
-description: "[](https://irenemyronova.netlify.app/home)I am Irene Myronova, B2B
-  SaaS Content Writer who crafts compelling content that drives growth and establishes authority."
+description: "Professional B2B content writer specializing in B2B SaaS, IT, and tech.
+I help businesses drive growth by creating compelling content, showcasing your cloud computing and software solutions effectively."
 ---